Honors

 GPAP Student Travel Grant

-This year the Topical Group in Plasma Astrophysics (GPAP) of the American Physical Society Division of Plasma Physics (APS DPP) is offering five $1000 travel grants to enable GPAP student participation at the 2021 annual meeting in Pittsburgh.
-This offer applies only to students who attend in-person and who present their research at DPP 2021.
+Each year, the Topical Group in Plasma Astrophysics (GPAP) of the American Physical Society Division of Plasma Physics (APS DPP) offers several travel grants to enable GPAP student participation at the annual APS DPP meeting.
+This offer applies only to students who attend in-person and who present their research at DPP.
 Undergraduate and graduate students who will be presenting their research on topics in plasma astrophysics are eligible.

-The application deadline is Oct.
-22nd 2021.
-Please write “Application for GPAP Travel Grant” in the subject line.
+The application deadline will be around two months prior to the DPP meeting.
+Please write “Application for GPAP Travel Grant” in the subject line and include the following information:

 • First Name and Family Name